spring-attic/reactive-streams-commons/README.md

   - `PublisherNever` : doesn't emit any signal other than `onSubscribe`; use `instance()` to get its singleton instance with the proper type parameter
   - `PublisherRange` : emits a range of integer values
   - `PublisherStream` : emits elements of a `Stream`
+  - `PublisherUsing` : create a resource, stream values in a Publisher derived from the resource and release the resource when the sequence completes or the Subscriber cancels

 ## Supported transformations